-Our ethics – we have Ethical Company status, a Vegetarian Society Award and are now focused on passing the MSC Chain of Custody Standard.
+Our ethics – we have Ethical Company status, and are now focused on passing the MSC Chain of Custody Standard.
 We are also working towards being recognised as a B Corp business.

 With all of this in mind, Hug literally stands for honest, uncompromised goodness.

 What do you want to achieve with Hug?